hashicorp/design-system/wiki/Website-Media.md

 ![Open export settings](/wiki/images/open-export-settings.png)

-4. Under the Export Settings, select a format of H.264 which results in an MP4 file which is appropriate for web.
+4. Under the Export Settings, select H.264 as the format which renders an MP4 file and is appropriate for web.
 You can also optionally select the output location and name of the rendered asset.

 ![Export settings](/wiki/images/video-export-settings.png)